 X-Forwarded-Host HTTP Header: Syntax, Directive, Examples

 The X-Forwarded-Host HTTP Header is a de facto standard request-type header.
 The X-Forwarded-Host HTTP Header is used to identify the client’s initial request.
-Since the host names and ports of reverse proxies differed at that time, the X-Forwarded-Host HTTP Header took the initiative and identified the originating request.
-Additionally, the X-Forwarded-Host HTTP Header is utilized for debugging and the creation of location-based information.
+Since the host names and ports of reverse proxies differed, the X-Forwarded-Host HTTP Header took the initiative and identified the originating request.
+The X-Forwarded-Host HTTP Header is also utilized for debugging and creating location-based information.
 As a result, the X-Forwarded-Host HTTP Header protects the client’s privacy.
 The X-Forwarded-Host HTTP Header’s root version is HTTP Forwarded.
 The forwarded request header provides information that reverse proxy servers (load balancers, CDNs, and so on) may add that would otherwise be altered or lost during the request’s journey through proxy servers.
 The X-Forwarded-Host HTTP Header value is the <host>.
 The value is the domain name of the forwarding server.
 The following is an example of an X-Forwarded-Host HTTP Header for the request header for a client-made HTTP request.

 X-Forwarded-Host: ih29.example-cdn.com

-X-Forwarded-Host HTTP Header request header is seen above.
-In the article, the X-Forwarded-Host HTTP Header Syntax, Directives, and Uses with examples will be processed.
+The X-Forwarded-Host HTTP Header request header is seen above.
+The article will process the X-Forwarded-Host HTTP Header Syntax, Directives, and uses with examples.

 The X-Forwarded-Host HTTP Header is a de facto standard for identifying the origin of the Host HTTP header request.
 It indicates which host was originally used.
-By design, the X-Forwarded-Host HTTP Header is used for debugging, statistics, and providing location-specific content, and by design, it exposes personal identifying information, such as the client’s IP address.
+By design, the X-Forwarded-Host HTTP Header is used for debugging, statistics, and providing location-specific content.
+It also exposes personal identifying information, such as the client’s IP address.

 What is the Syntax of X-Forwarded-Host HTTP Header?

 The syntax of X-Forwarded-Host HTTP has one part.
-In order to use X-Forwarded-Host HTTP Header, follow the example syntax below.
+To use the X-Forwarded-Host HTTP Header, follow the example syntax below.

 X-Forwarded-Host: <host>

-What is the Directive of X-Forwarded-Host HTTP Header?
+What is the Directive for the X-Forwarded-Host HTTP Header?

-The directives of X-Forwarded-Proto HTTP Header are only one.
-The host is the directive of the X-Forwarded-Host HTTP Header, which is then forwarded server’s domain name.
+The directives of the X-Forwarded-Proto HTTP Header are only one.
+The host is the directive of the X-Forwarded-Host HTTP Header, which is then forwarded to the server’s domain name.

 The viewed website in this example was sent from the previously indicated host website.

-Below is an example usage of the directives X-Forwarded-Host HTTP Header.
+Below is an example of the usage of the directives X-Forwarded-Host HTTP Header.

 X-Forwarded-Host: www.example-cdn.com